prio-data/views_pipeline/documentation/pipeline_documentation.md

 ## Generating Forecasts
 This component encompasses the generation of forecasts using deployed models and ensembles, ensuring accuracy and timeliness in our predictions.

+## Orchestration/Deploying the pipeline with Prefect
+Orchestration, in the context of workflow management systems like Prefect, refers to the coordination and execution of a series of tasks or operations in a specified order.
+It involves managing the flow of data and control between different tasks to ensure that they are executed correctly and efficiently.

+The workflow tasks are:
+1. Load data
+    for each model:
+        src/dataloaders/get_partitioned_data.py
+        src/dataloaders/get_latest_data.py
+2. Train data
+    for each model:
+        src/training/train_model.py

 # Future Developments